RafaelC457ro/material-devices-inkscape-grid/README.md

 # material-devices-inkscape-grid
-I used this code to generate svg-inkcape files with grids guidelines, based on [Material Design Device Metrics](https://material.io/devices/).
+I used this code to generate SVG-Inkscape files with grids guidelines, based on [Material Design Device Metrics](https://material.io/devices/).
-So, you can use this to create you app or webpage wireframes using inkscape and Material Design rules.
+So, you can use this to create your app or webpage wireframes using Inkscape and Material Design rules.

 ## Iphone 6 Plus exemple: